-Characterization of ADHD remains highly debated as the current descriptors of the disorder is too broad (lacks unique attribution compared to other behavioral and learning disorders) and rely heavily on the reports of behavioral symptoms \citep{swartwood2003eeg}.
-To develop more objective measures, many pursue the use of neuroimaging modalities such as functional magnetic resonance imaging (fMRI) \citep{jiang2019functional, cortese2012toward,brown2012adhd} and EEG.
-The potential utility of EEG in understanding ADHD is vast because it is easy to collect, relatively inexpensive, suitable for naturalistic experiments and has excellent temporal resolution (at the millisecond scale) \citep{lenartowicz2014use} which allows one to investigate stimulus-induced changes in brain activity as well as the evolution of the underlying brain process across the entire experiment.
-The standard approach to analyzing EEGs is to decompose its total variance into the power explained by different frequency bands: delta (0.5–4 Hz), theta (4–8 Hz), alpha (8–12 Hz), beta (13–30 Hz), and gamma (30–100 Hz) \citep{ombao2005slex,nunez2006electric,cimenser2011tracking,nunez2016electroencephalography,guerrero2021conex}.
-From the very first findings of slow-wave EEG activity in the theta frequency band \citep{jasper1938electroencephalographic}, recent studies explore on the difference in spectral power of the EEG signals from individuals with ADHD and normal (without any behavioral and learning disorder) controls.
-One of the most popular metric is the theta-to-beta power ratio (TBR).
+For this paper, we focus on EEG.
+The potential utility of EEG in understanding ADHD is vast because it is easy to collect, relatively inexpensive, suitable for naturalistic experiments and has excellent temporal resolution (at the millisecond scale) \citep{lenartowicz2014use}.
+This allows one to investigate stimulus-induced changes in brain activity as well as the evolution of the underlying brain process across an entire experiment.
+The standard approach to analyzing EEG data is to decompose their total variance into the power explained by different frequency bands: delta (0.5–4 Hz), theta (4–8 Hz), alpha (8–12 Hz), beta (13–30 Hz), and gamma (30–100 Hz) \citep{ombao2005slex,nunez2016electroencephalography,fiecas2016modeling,guerrero2023conex}.
+From the very first findings of slow-wave EEG activity in the theta frequency band \citep{jasper1938electroencephalographic}, recent studies explore the difference in spectral power of the EEG signals from individuals with ADHD and normal (without any behavioral and learning disorder) controls.
+One of the most popular metrics is the theta-to-beta power ratio (TBR).
 This is associated with ADHD patients having higher theta power (in the fronto-central brain regions) and lower beta power (temporal regions) compared to healthy controls.
-However, results from the previous works have not yet been replicated and, for this reason, has not reached benchmark status in the community.
-For an in-depth meta-analysis and comparison of recent TBR researches, see \cite{arns2013decade} and \cite{van2020different}.
+However, results from previous works have not yet been replicated and, for this reason, have not reached benchmark status in the community.
+For an in-depth meta-analysis and comparison of recent TBR research works, see \cite{arns2013decade} and \cite{van2020different}.